ES-Nix/NixOS-environments/kubernetes.md

 ```

-### Installation vagrant with libvirt from apt-get
+### Installation vagrant with libvirt from apt-get in Ubuntu

 ```bash